sruthipapanasa/cse15l-lab-report/index.md

 Here is an example output after running some commands: <br>
 ![command](commands.png) <br>

-# Coongrats you're done logging into ieng6!
+# Congrats you're done logging into ieng6!